Vodafone’s long-awaited 5G network is finally going live – albeit in very limited locations.

 Vodafone 5G phone plans

-If you’re keen to be the first to try out Vodafone 5G, you can order a 5G-enabled Samsung Galaxy phone on any of Vodafone’s Red Plus postpaid plans.
+If you’re keen to be the first to try out Vodafone 5G, you can order a 5G-enabled Samsung Galaxy phone on any of Vodafone’s postpaid plans.
 Each plan features unlimited standard talk and text in Australia, a monthly high-speed data inclusion, and unlimited speed-capped data, limited to 2Mbps for the cheapest plan and up to 10Mbps, with unlimited fast-speed data on the most expensive plan.

 Pre-order before tomorrow, and you can also score the 128GB S20+ 5G for the price of the 4G-only model.
 That’s a saving of $150 over 24 or 36 months, and pre-orders also come with a free pair of Samsung Galaxy Buds+ (valued at $299).
 Note: This offer has expired.

 The following table shows all published 128GB Samsung Galaxy S20+ 5G Vodafone plans from Canstar Blue’s database, listed in order of advertised standard cost, lowest to highest, then by data allowance, largest to smallest.
 Use our comparison tool to see a wider range of plans from other providers.
 These are products with links to referral partners.